aditya-xq/aditya-xq/README.md

 I'm a full-stack and applied AI software engineer with 5 years of expertise in React, NextJS, Svelte, NodeJS, and Python across 15+ projects, 150+ technical articles, and 500K+ lines of code.

 "If you ask me a question and I don't know the answer, I'm gonna tell you that I don't know, but I bet you what?
-I know how to find the answer and I will find the answer"
+I know how to find the answer, and I will find the answer"
-\--\The Pursuit of Happyness.
+\--The Pursuit of Happyness.

 I firmly believe that any concept is learnable if approached with the right mindset.